 However, many people are still finding that their doctor’s reactions range from hesitant to downright dismissing when it comes to medical cannabis.
 Due to the ongoing lack of knowledge and awareness within some medical establishments, many are turning to green market suppliers who can often provide high-quality products at a lesser cost.

 While you can legally purchase cannabis oil in Queensland, you won’t find it in regular pharmacies yet.

-To get CBD oil through your pharmacist, you will need to go through a lengthy process of having your doctor complete a medicinal cannabis application for approval from the TGA, then finding a pharmacist willing to fill the order.
+To get CBD oil through your pharmacist, you will need to go through a lengthy process of having your doctor complete a medicinal cannabis application for approval from the TGA and then finding a pharmacist willing to fill the order.

 Instead, it can be bought more easily online or via a registered cannabis clinic.
-These clinics specialise in providing access to doctors and pharmacies who are well-educated in medicinal cannabis and streamlining the approval process.
+These clinics specialise in providing access to well-educated doctors and pharmacies in medicinal cannabis and streamlining the approval process.

 As some doctors and pharmacies still do not want to prescribe or provide CBD oil products in Queensland, this can be the only route to acquiring medicinal CBD oil for many people.

 Different clinics have different requirements and processes for getting a CBD oil prescription.
 Some require a referral from your regular healthcare provider, however many do not.

 You will usually have to attend several checkups throughout the year, and some clinics will do several consultations before prescribing anything.
 In most cases, consultations and checkups occur online or via phone.

 Consultations and appointments can often be as quick as 10 minutes.
 They provide an opportunity to discuss your treatment and dosage with a healthcare professional and any side effects you might experience.